odysseasiatrou/Distributable-Navigator-App/README.md

 The Master class is used for the main operations of the app .
 Firstly , this class searches for cached results inside a simple
 ArrayList structure .
 Whether the result exists it will be returned or it will make a new request to all the MapWorker nodes and then it will send the results to the ReduceWorkers .
 It is developed for three MapWorkers and one ReduceWorker .
 In case the Map-Reduce will not return any result it will make a new request to the MapWorker to get the result from GoogleAPI .
+Finally creates a new instance of the EuclideanMetric class to peak the route that directs quicker to the destination .

-ReduceWorker
+ReduceWorker :

-TO-DO
+The ReduceWorker node has the following classes running on it :

+DirectionsObject :

+It is the same as the one described for the master node .

+Reduce_Worker :

+This class recieves tuples sent from the mapper nodes which consist of  <(Source LatLng, Destination LatLng),DirectionsObject> and then uses the reduce method and with the assistance of lambda expressions, that Java8 provides, removes the duplicates .

-MapWorker
+MapWorker :

-TO-DO
+The MapWorker node has the following classes running on it :

+DirectionsObject :

+It is the same as the one described for the master node .

+Mapper :

+The Mapper class except for the fact that it implements the calls that are being made to the GoogleAPI , also implements the concept of the map part of the map-reduce framework .
+The idea is that from a given pair of keys and their values it produces new intermediate pair .
+Another important part of the description for the Mapper class is that it could make some database calls where it could store the
+Directions but there some files that have been used for this purpose instead .

 AndroidClient

-TO-DO

 .